-- The increase was mainly due to: - \$50.6 million increase in operating income (net of a \$0.9 million increase in gains on disposal of fixed assets); - \$33.3 million favourable variance in non-cash balances related to operations, mainly due to a \$39.2 million variation in accounts receivable; a \$18.2 million variation in accounts payable, accrued expenses and provisions; a \$16.2 million variation in prepaid expenses; and a \$31.2 million variation in inventories, partially offset by a \$25.3 million variation in deferred revenues; a \$46.1 million variation in income taxes payable; and a \$0.1 million variation in other assets and liabilities; and - \$49.9 million variation in current income taxes expense in 2011.
+- The increase was mainly due to: - o \$51.5 million increase in operating income; - \$33.3 million favourable variance in non-cash balances related to operations, mainly due to a \$39.2 million decrease in accounts receivable; an \$18.2 million increase in accounts payable, accrued expenses and provisions; a \$16.2 million decrease in prepaid expenses; and a \$31.2 million decrease in inventories, partially offset by a \$25.3 million decrease in deferred revenues and a \$46.1 million decrease in income taxes payable; and - o \$49.9 million decrease in current income tax expenses.

-- \$4.2 million unfavourable variance in financial expenses; and - \$4.0 million increase in restructuring of operations expenses and other expenses (net of a \$2.7 million gain on debt refinancing).
+- o \$4.2 million increase in cash interest expenses; - o \$4.0 million increase in the cash portion of charges related to restructuring of operations; and - o \$1.0 million unfavourable variance in other items.